SGudbrandsson/google-webfont-optimizer/readme.txt

 "HTML links in the header (no FOUT)" adds a render-blocking stylesheet link in your header.
 This can lower your Google PageSpeed Score, but removes all Flash-Of-Unstylized-Text (FOUT).

 "Javascript Web Font Loader (higher PageSpeed Score)" uses a non render blocking Javascript code to load the Google Fonts.
 This makes your website display faster, but you may see some FOUT in the first milliseconds when you go between pages on your website. - This is the recommended option

+== Screenshots ==

+No screenshots yet.
+Sorry :/

+== Upgrade Notice ==

+= 0.2.0 =
+You can now configure if you want GWFO to be embedded using <link rel="stylesheet" or use the Web font loader javascript (written and recommended by Google, Adobe and Typekit).

 == Changelog ==